citelao/cse132-site/_guides/intro-to-circuits.md

 Because circuits are fairly hard to construct as it stands, we prototype on **breadboards**, specially made bricks designed for building circuits.

 A breadboard is a collection of several rows of electrical slots.
-They are sized to fit LEDs, buttons, resistors, and any standard surface-mount electrical component.
+They are sized to fit LEDs, buttons, resistors, and any standard through-hole electrical components.
 Each row is generally two columns, each with 5 slots.
 These 5 slots are connected to each other and nothing else.
 Therefore, putting wires in two of these slots is identical to physically connecting the wires together.

 Each row is independent: they are not attached between rows, nor are they attached across the large gutter that separates the two main columns.